 Ultimate comfort food

-If you think about it, the Asian have good it all together.
+If you think about it, the Asian have got it all together.
 They have a huge variety of flavors, an enormous amount of food served in bowls.
 And a lot of the dishes are super fast to make.
 Take for instance the humble ramen bowl.
-You often put the noodles in, add your veggies and end with smoking hot broth.
+You often put the noodles in, add your veggies and end with pouring on some smoking hot broth.
 Done!

 As with many dishes the world over, there is quite a bit of argument on the origin of the ramen bowl.
 It is very popular in Japan but you can also order a good ramen bowl in China.
 I don’t really care where it comes from and as it happens, this is probably not a very original ramen bowl anyway.
 I am much more interested in the fact that this is – for me – the ultimate comfort food.
 This particular variation does require a bit more time and that is due in large part because of the pork belly on top.
 But you could easily substitute that with crispy baked chicken.
 Nothing wrong with that either.

 Have you heard of David Chang?
 From the Momofuku restaurant chain and of course the series ‘Mind of a Chef’?
 As it so happens, David is world famous for his ramen and he started his first noodle bar in New York.
 Can you guess where we will be in just a short week?
 Yay!!!
 So one of the things on the todo list (and that list is long people!!) is a visit to the very first original noodle bar.
 Can’t wait!

 Update: we went to the Momofuku bar and had a bowl of ramen noodles.
 Definitely worth going there when you’re in New York!